io7m/ftgr/README.md

 The program accepts a configuration file and an optional [Logback](http://logback.qos.ch) configuration file to control logging.
-The default is log everything.
+The default is to log everything.

 The `ftgr` configuration file is in [Java Properties](https://en.wikipedia.org/wiki/.properties)
 format: